Winegrowers Association Hagnau

 The village of Hagnau was already popular at that time because of its central location on Lake Constance and above all because of its fertile soils.
 So it's no wonder that Hagnau always changed its ownership.
 First mentioned in 1010, the village was first owned by the Schenken von Ittendorf, then the village changed over to the Weingarten monastery and shortly afterwards came into the possession of the free imperial city of Überlingen for over 200 years.

 From 1693, Hagnau belonged to the Benedictine Abbey of Weingarten again for about 110 years, which erected the most important building of Hagnaus, the Weingartensche Hofmeisterei, which today unites the Hagnauer Winzerverein, the town hall and the association rooms under its roof.
-Even today, six former administrative buildings of monasteries in the Lake Constance region can still be found in Hagnau, which filled their cellars with good Hagnau wine by collecting the tithe.
+Even today, Hagnau still has six former administrative buildings of monasteries in the Lake Constance region, which filled their cellars with good Hagnau wine by collecting the tithe.

 As well as the Hagnau winegrowers were doing among the monastery lords, from whom they received half of the wine yield as a reward for their work, the time after secularisation at the beginning of the 19th century became difficult.
 The high costs of the vineyards now had to be borne by the winegrowers themselves.
 The autumn money was quickly consumed by the lease to the domain administration and the interest on the debts incurred in the course of the year.
 The wine merchants took advantage of the emergency situation and disagreement of the Hagnau winegrowers by constantly blackmailing them with new lowest prices for the wine.